 Many business owners particularly startups have a hard time making a choice between having a hybrid or native app in their desire to achieve a deeper market penetration as it regards mobile app development.
-The battle between hybrid and native mobile apps has been there for quite a while and there’s no telling when and if it end.
+The battle between hybrid and native mobile apps has been there for quite a while and there’s no telling when and if it ends.

-There are many factors that determine the choice of one against the other such as time, your goals, budget and features among many others.
-Determining these at first before going into production will not only help for a better choice-making process but could save you money and also increase your earnings based on time frame.
-Weigh the advantages and disadvantages of each one and make a good and well-informed research with your developer to help you derive the maximum satisfaction on your choice.
+There are many factors that determine the choice of one against the other such as time, your goals, budget, and features among many others.
+Determining these at first before going into production will not only help for a better choice-making process but could save you money and also increase your earnings based on the time frame.
+Weigh the advantages and disadvantages of each one and make good and well-informed research with your developer to help you derive the maximum satisfaction on your choice.
 So far, there is no wrong choice once you determine what best suits your type of business considering its relation with time.

-Differences Between Native and Hybrid Apps:
+Differences Between Native and Hybrid Apps

 Added to their fast operation, native apps also load faster.
 They are more intuitive and seamless.
-They also follow better standards by following a specific UX/UI for creating apps for both Android and iOS allowing easy learning, understanding and navigation for users.
+They also follow better standards by following a specific UX/UI for creating apps for both Android and iOS allowing easy learning, understanding, and navigation for users.

 Hybrid applications combine features of both native and web applications.
-Hybrid apps are also distributed on app stores and Google play store like the native apps, they also have the ability to incorporate the features of the device’s operating system.
-Hybrid apps, like the web applications, can also make use of such technologies that allow for cross-compatibility across websites.
+Hybrid apps are also distributed on app stores and Google play stores like the native apps, they also have the ability to incorporate the features of the device’s operating system.
+Hybrid apps, like web applications, can also make use of such technologies that allow for cross-compatibility across websites.

 Hybrid apps require less maintenance.
-However, they will usually run as fast the speed of your browser upon which they are completely dependent.
+However, they will usually run as fast as the speed of your browser upon which they are completely dependent.
 They are not as fast in operation as the native applications.

 A major advantage of hybrid applications is that they can be built on a single base.
-This feature gives you the flexibility of adding new functionalities across the multiple versions of the app on different platforms.
+This feature gives you the flexibility of adding new functionalities across multiple versions of the app on different platforms.
 Unlike native apps that need total replication of every single new feature that is being introduced on each platform, the hybrid gets all done in one fell swoop.

 The speed of the introduction of your app to the market can also determine what choice you make.
 Sometimes you want to be the first to introduce this app to the market so as to beat your competition.
-Going hybrid maybe your best option as it can incorporate the features of both worlds.
+Going hybrid may be your best option as it can incorporate the features of both worlds.
 Where you have enough time to plan things out, such as having several months ahead, we suggest you go with the native app

 However, when the thought of building an app that can work in offline mode you have to ditch the web-based and hybrid apps and go for the native app as they usually do not need the internet.
-Not requiring the internet to run makes the native app load faster than the web-based and hybrid which would have to load through the internet, its speed determined by that of your browser.
+Not requiring the internet to run makes the native app load faster than the web-based and hybrid which would have to load through the internet, its speed is determined by that of your browser.

 Privacy and Security